gwu205/folio/content/projects/ikura/index.md

 tags: Front-end, UI/UX design
 ---

+###### *The following documentation covers the design process that went into developing a MVP Ruby on Rails web app over the course of a few months.*

-B2B web-based application built for small-to-medium enterprise employee and cost management
+A B2B web-based application built for small-to-medium enterprise employee and cost management.
 > ###Get your team working better, together.

 As a member of [DG Takano](https://www.dgtakano.co.jp/), I worked as the lead UI/UX designer on the development team, creating the app layout and architecture as well as implementing designs using HTML, CSS, and JavaScript.
 This particular project involved developing a web app using Ruby on Rails.